felipezarco/monokai-hacker/README.md

 And yeah, green will always be the right colour if you write instructions to machines!

-(This theme is not specifically designed to address colorblind issues, but if you are colorblind, this theme should also work well for you.)
+(This theme is not specifically designed to address colorblind issues, but if you are colorblind, this theme will also work well for you.)

 Download at Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=felipezarco.monokai-hacker